Professor David Shepherd

 Back to Senior Management Team |

-David joined Christ Church in June 2016, after seven years at Keele University, where he was Dean of Humanities and Social Sciences, leading the University’s largest and most complex faculty to strong performances in REF and the National Student Survey, underpinned by sustainable finances and a focused academic portfolio.
-As Pro Vice-Chancellor for Library and Information Strategy, he oversaw major enhancements to the student experience through improvement of Keele’s library services and IT environment.
-He also played a leading role in the development of Keele’s international strategy and partnerships.
+I joined Christ Church in June 2016, after seven years as Dean of Humanities and Social Sciences at Keele University, leading the University’s largest and most complex faculty to strong performances in REF (Research Excellence Framework) and the National Student Survey, underpinned by sustainable finances and a focused academic portfolio.
+As Pro Vice-Chancellor for Library and Information Strategy, I oversaw major enhancements to the student experience through improvement of Keele’s library services and IT environment.
+I also played a leading role in the development of the University’s international strategy and partnerships.

-David has held a range of national roles.
-A former President of the British Association for Slavonic and East European Studies, he was a member of the national Research Assessment Exercise panel for Russian, Slavonic and Eastern European Languages in 2008, and served in the same capacity for Modern Languages for the 2014 Research Excellence Framework.
-He was a member of the Arts and Humanities Research Council Peer Review College from 2005 to 2014.
-Between 2010 and 2012 David also chaired steering groups of research data management projects funded by the Higher Education Funding Council for England and the national Joint Information Systems Committee (JISC).
+I have held a range of national roles.
+I was President of the British Association for Slavonic and East European Studies, a member of the national Research Assessment Exercise panel for Russian, Slavonic and Eastern European Languages in 2008, and served in the same capacity for Modern Languages for the 2014 Research Excellence Framework.
+I was a member of the Arts and Humanities Research Council Peer Review College from 2005 to 2014.
+Between 2010 and 2012, I also chaired steering groups of research data management projects funded by the Higher Education Funding Council for England (HEFCE) and the national Joint Information Systems Committee (JISC).

-After taking his first degree at the University of Oxford, and spending a year at Harvard as a Kennedy Scholar, David completed his PhD at the University of Manchester, where he was a Lecturer from 1983 until his appointment in 1994 to a Chair of Russian at Sheffield University.
-A specialist in twentieth-century Russian culture and in critical and cultural theory, he has worked in particular on the Russian philosopher Mikhail Bakhtin and the Bakhtin Circle: at Sheffield he founded the internationally-renowned Bakhtin Centre.
-He has also conducted research in the digital humanities – the innovative use of advanced technologies for the conduct and dissemination of humanities research.
+After taking my first degree at the University of Oxford, and spending a year at Harvard as a Kennedy Scholar, I completed my PhD at the University of Manchester, where I was a Lecturer from 1983 until my appointment in 1994 to a Chair of Russian at Sheffield University.
+A specialist in 20th century Russian culture and in critical and cultural theory, I have worked in particular on the Russian philosopher Mikhail Bakhtin and the Bakhtin Circle, and while at Sheffield I founded the internationally renowned Bakhtin Centre.
+I have also conducted research in the digital humanities – the innovative use of advanced technologies for the conduct and dissemination of humanities research.

 E : Caroline Lewis | T : 01227 923392